 Establish a routine.
-I have a daily housekeeping routine that I follow almost without fail.
-Because it’s a routine, chaos never really has a chance to take over, and dirt never really builds up.
-More importantly, because it’s a daily thing, I can now speed through it in less than a half-hour each day… and that’s in a 5 bedroom, 3.5 bath home!
+I have a daily housekeeping routine that I have followed for years, almost without fail.
+Because it’s a routine, chaos never really has a chance to take over, and that means it never really takes that long to do.
+I speed through it in less than a half-hour each day… and that’s in a 5 bedroom, 3.5 bath home!
 (If even that routine seems overwhelming to you, consider using my crisis cleaning checklist the first day, then moving on to the daily routine to keep things up.)

 Use free moments wisely.
 These days, I spend a lot of time waiting: on hold with the doctor’s office, for my son to get dressed for school, for the coffee pot to do it’s thing.
-Rather than just stand there, I’ve been doing my list of chores that take one minute or less (and the follow-up lists here and here).
+Rather than just stand there, I’ve been doing my list of one minute chores (and the follow-up lists here and here).
 It’s amazing how much a difference those spare moments can make!

 Get your family involved.
 I’m rather old-school when it comes to children helping around the house: I believe it’s essential life training, particularly now that schools no longer offer Home Ec courses.
 There’s a list of chores that kids can do taped to my fridge.
 When my son says he’s bored, when he wants to earn money or extra screen time on the computer, or when I just need the extra bit of help, I assign him a few tasks to help around the house.
 He always complains, but so what?
 When he’s done, he appreciates what he’s earned — even if it’s just my gratitude for not having to do it all myself.

-Realize: your home should be homey.
-There’s a tendency some of us have — and I sometimes get like this — to think our homes should look like those we see in magazines.
+Remember: your home should be homey.
+So many of us think our homes should look like those we see in magazines.
 You know what I mean: spotless surfaces, carefully arranged knickknacks and throw pillows, everything color-coordinated and new.
 That is NOT life.
 That’s NOT anyone’s real home!
 That’s a picture of a moment in time created by interior decorators.
-Even if they’re photographing someone’s actual house, they’ve brought in props and swapped furnishings before their lighting crews come in to adjust lamps so every possible sparkly surface gleams.
-Even then the photographer selects only a small scene from the whole room to show us.
+Even if they’re photographing someone’s actual house, they’ve brought in props and swapped furnishings.
+Then the photographer selects just a tiny scene from the whole room to show us, one slice of the very best part.
 Unless you plan on having a crew like that in your house 24/7, don’t try making your home look like that.